privatenumber/pkgroll/README.md

 # pkgroll

-Write your code in ESM/TypeScript and get bundled ESM, CJS, and DTS outputs with a single command!
+Write your code in ESM/TypeScript and bundle it to get ESM, CommonJS, and type declaration outputs with a single command!

 ### Features
 - **Zero config** Configuration automatically inferred from `package.json`